 Typically, malicious links are used to lure a victim into clicking through to a payload that is hosted on third-party sites rather than the malicious content being directly available from the social media platform.
 One-click exploits such as those used for account takeover could easily be distributed via social media and, when clicked, could exploit the victim.
 A proof-of-concept (PoC) of this type of exploit is demonstrated in the Microsoft Subdomain to Account Hijack PoC.

 Digital Risk Requires Digital Defense

 One way is to treat social media with the same level of scrutiny as other channels.
-Just as you teach your team about scanning email attachments before opening, reporting suspicious emails, and other security essentials, you also need to train your personnel about these common social media attacks.
-However, awareness, while important will not be able to stop all the attacks.
+Just as you teach your team about scanning email attachments before opening, reporting suspicious emails, and other security essentials, you also need to train your team about these common social media attacks.
+However, awareness, while important, will not be able to stop all the attacks.
 It is important to have a coordinated social media and digital brand protection plan in place.